mtlynch/screenjournal/README.md

 | `SJ_SMTP_USERNAME`   | (optional) Username for SMTP server to send notifications.                                                      |
 | `SJ_SMTP_PASSWORD`   | (optional) Password for SMTP server to send notifications.                                                      |
 | `SJ_BASE_URL`        | (optional) Base URL of ScreenJournal server (only used for notifications).                                      |

+## Scope and future

+ScreenJournal is maintained by [Michael Lynch](https://mtlynch.io) as a hobby project.

+Due to time limitations, I keep ScreenJournal's scope limited to only the features that fit into my workflows.
+That unfortunately means that I sometimes reject proposals or contributions for perfectly good features.
+It's nothing against those features, but I only have bandwidth to maintain features that I use.